rob-myers/rob-myers.github.io/docs/plan.md

   > then can fade in when appropriate, and simplifies pathfinding
 ## TODO (unsorted)

-- precompute symbol outlines and test
+- ✅ precompute symbol outlines and test
-- use a masks to "light" geomorph
+- 🚧 GeomorphCssLightsTest: can toggle each area masks to "light" rooms

 - Bug: `Tabs` layout is resetting on resize window?
 (2 cols -> 2 rows)
 - Bug: `Tabs` top is often fading in